marcelhoffs/input-switcher/mac/README.md

 **Note:** If you are not able to run the bundled hidapitester executable (security permissions), you can either go to your security settings (System Preferences->Security & Privacy) and allow the application to be run, or,  follow instructions [here](https://github.com/todbot/hidapitester) to compile your own version.

+## Modify the script

+You'll need to modify the script to point to the right channels and device IDs.
+Please read the comments inside the script as well as [the main README section](https://github.com/marcelhoffs/input-switcher#5---modify-the-scripts) on values to use
 ## Test it
 Before you do any keyboard automation, try running `switch.sh` from your command line.
 If your keyboard and mouse don't transfer over, you need to change the variables.
 When you are sure the script works, move to the next step.